kktse/kktse.github.io/about.md

 In my spare time, I study _vehicle dynamics_; the study of road vehicles in motion.
 I combine numerical simulation with practical experimentation to examine concepts in vehicle dynamics.
-You'll often find me at your local race track with <a href="https://www.facebook.com/FormulaDeltaConsult"><svg class="svg-icon"><use xlink:href="/assets/minima-social-icons.svg#facebook"></use></svg><span
+You'll often find me at the local race track with <a href="https://www.facebook.com/FormulaDeltaConsult"><svg class="svg-icon"><use xlink:href="/assets/minima-social-icons.svg#facebook"></use></svg><span